Jukphillips/Simples-Developer-blogsite/README.md

 ## Usage

-If the user wishes to user broader functionality make sure to signup!
+If the user wishes to use broader functionality make sure to signup!
 You can do this easily by visiting the login page.

 ## License